Call Us Before You Pay any Ticket Fines

 Infractions are typically punished with fines, fees, and points on your driving record.
 You cannot be jailed for an infraction.
 The fines and fees can range from hundreds to thousands of dollars.
 Do not be fooled if you look up the ticket online and see a relatively low fine.
 Once you add in fees and court costs, the price of a ticket can be much more than you expect.

 Driving Record Points

-Whenever you are convicted of a traffic offense in the state, a certain number of points are placed on your record.
-The number of points are based on the specific traffic offense and examples include:
+Whenever you are convicted of a traffic violation in the state, a certain number of points are placed on your record.
+The number of points are based on the specific traffic violation and examples include: